You know the drill – 100 things – big, small, and in-between, about yours truly.

 41. My parents married right out of high school, and they just celebrated 30 years together.

 42. I am a firm believer in nature vs. nurture.
-Don’t blame your parents for anything – you can take control of your own life and be your own person.
+Don’t blame your parents – you can take control of your own life and be your own person.

 43. My youngest, Lil’ G, definitely is who she is from birth.
 I still try to provide the nurturing she needs, but I’m pretty sure she’d do just fine being raised by wolves.